tewendel/interkit-masterarbeit/README.md

 2) update .env files in /app-bundler, /meteor-server, /svelte-admin (see READMEs in those folders for details)

+3) create folder /repositories/projects

-3) run the relevant systems in one shell
+4) run the relevant systems in one shell

 ````
 npm run dev